 The World History Association’s 2018 conference will be a joint meeting with the Midwest World History Association in Milwaukee, 21–23 June 2018, sponsored by the University of Wisconsin–Milwaukee, Marquette University, and other partners.

-Check this space for more information as the conference date draws closer.
+Check this space for updates as the conference date draws closer.

 - 20 December 2017: Deadline to submit individual paper and panel proposals